...

 Yes.
 Ekim IT Solutions configures VPN, MFA, and remote access controls for dental practices as a standard component of our managed service.
 We audit existing remote access configurations, close unsecured entry points, and ensure that all vendor and staff remote access meets appropriate security standards.
 We serve practices across all 50 states remotely and provide on-site support in New England and New York.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We audit and secure remote access to your practice systems with MFA, encrypted connections, and access controls that meet HIPAA requirements and keep unauthorized users out.